learnk8s/learnk8s.io/src/terraformAks/content.md

 But you can imagine that once you have a dozen services to maintain, things could become more complicated.

-The following complex dependency graph was drawn with [Blast Radius](https://github.com/28mm/blast-radius) — a tool for reasoning about Terraform dependency graphs with interactive visualisations.
+The following elaborate dependency graph was drawn with [Blast Radius](https://github.com/28mm/blast-radius) — a tool for reasoning about Terraform dependency graphs with interactive visualisations.

 ![Complex dependency graph in Terraform](complex-graph.svg)

-Terraform also keeps track of the current state of your infrastructure, so running your the script twice holds the same result.
+Terraform also keeps track of the current state of your infrastructure, so running the script twice holds the same result.

-In the rest of this article you will explore why Terraform is loved by small and large enterprises that use it everyday in production.
+In the rest of this article, you will explore why Terraform is loved by small and large enterprises that use it every day in production.

 ## Getting started with Terraform